Gary Buckenara: Playing career

 I didn’t hear siren go.
 I was thinking to get the ball forward quickly, we’ve got to keep moving this. [...]
 After the 15 metres was paid, Russell Greene comes up to me, puts his arm around my shoulder – and I still hadn’t heard the siren - and says, ‘for God’s sakes ‘Bucky’ kick the goal, the siren’s gone’. [...]
-I got on with it pretty quickly, I didn’t leave myself time to ponder and think, ‘geez if I mis this’.
+I got on with it pretty quickly, I didn’t leave myself time to ponder and think, ‘geez if I miss this’.
 That never came into my mind thank goodness.

 Coaching and Administrative Career

 His career ended early due to knee injuries, and he moved into coaching.
 He was appointed senior coach of the Sydney Swans in 1992 but was sacked in the middle of the 1993 season, after eighteen straight losses.
 He returned to his original club Subiaco to coach in 1995 and 1996 and is now one of the staff at Hawthorn.
 In 2003, he was named in the Hawthorn Team of the Century.

 Buckenara has remained involved in football over the years, and is currently the general manager of Frankston in the Victorian Football League.